cameron314/concurrentqueue/README.md

 ## Reasons to use

 There are not that many full-fledged lock-free queues for C++.
 Boost has one, but it's limited to objects with trivial assignment operators and trivial destructors, for example.
+Intel's TBB queue isn't lock-free, and requires trivial constructors too.
-There's also many academic papers that implement lock-free queues in C++, but usable source code is hard to find, and tests even more so.
+There's many academic papers that implement lock-free queues in C++, but usable source code is hard to find, and tests even more so.

-This queue not only has less limitations than Boost's, but [it's also faster][benchmarks].
+This queue not only has less limitations than others, but [it's also faster][benchmarks].
 It's been fairly well-tested, and offers advanced features like bulk enqueuing/dequeueing (which, with my new design, is much faster than one element at a time, approaching and even surpassing the speed of a non-conurrent queue even under heavy contention).